CHRISTMAS IN THESSALONIKI: TOP 10 THINGS TO SEE AND DO

 Besides the concert and the lighting of Thessaloniki’s largest Christmas tree on the first day of the festive period, Aristotelous Square is also hosting the concert and the fireworks show on New Year’s Eve.
 Additionally to these two major events, the square occasionally hosts smaller-scale happenings and shows by renowned musicians, wind bands and choirs.

 The style of the Christmas decorations and the special events in the square during the festive period usually vary from year to year depending on the approach and the directions of the city administration.
-Usually, there are a lot of things for the entertainment of children, fancy decorations, and other interactive installations (such as the winding music boxes, the selfie spots, and the DJ booths in 2019).
+Usually, there are a lot of things for the entertainment of children, fancy decorations, and other interactive installations.

 In Aristotelous Square you can also find many street vendors selling roasted chestnuts, roasted corn, candies and “salep”, a winter beverage of the East made of orchid tubers powder, honey, and cinnamon or ginger.
 On the weekends, during concerts, and when the weather allows it the square can be overcrowded.